s-t-a-n/Spine/README.md

 [![license](https://img.shields.io/github/license/s-t-a-n/KasKas.svg)](https://github.com/s-t-a-n/Spine/blob/master/LICENSE)

-Spine is a reusable components library aimed at robotics, providing a range of core functionalities such as signal processing, an eventsystems, logging, data streaming, and hardware abstraction layers for Arduino, STM32, and mock environments.
+Spine is a reusable components library aimed at robotics, providing a range of core functionalities such as signal processing, an eventsystem, logging, data streaming, and hardware abstraction layers for Arduino, STM32, and mock environments.
 It also includes various data structures and controllers that are embedded friendly.

 ## Design philosophy